logigator/logigator/src/help/en/user-defined.md

 <div class="margin-left">

-In order to create such subcricuits select `File > New Component` from the menu.
+In order to create such subcricuits select `File > New Component`.

-Then you can input a name, a symbol and a description for the component.
-The symbol will be rendered on the component when you place it in another circuit.
+Input a name, a symbol and a description for the component.
+The symbol will be rendered on the component after you place it in another circuit.
 </div>
 </div>